xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 advancing a similar philosophy, we refer to this approach as "critical computing."[^ln-first] The following eight principles connect key ideas in computation with values intrinsic to humanistic inquiry:

+1. Target daily computation
+2. Use few, free, small, simple, universal, and powerful tools that you can hack and understand
+3. Privilege human legibility
+4. Store data in human-readable text streams
+5. Divide big problems into small, modular components (algorithmic thinking)
+6. If you have to do something more than ~~once~~ a hundred times, automate
+7. Do it right---*the first time*
+8. Bootstrapping and time well spent

 [^ln-first]: We are not the first nor the only instructors to think about digital pedagogy this way, nor are we the only ones to be offering a course